Gela894/cloud-security-engineer-journey/README.md

 ## 🛠️ Projects

-- These projects provide a summary of what I learn.
+- These projects provide a summary of what I have learnt.

 - [Linuxproject-a.md](Linux/Linuxproject-a.md)
 - [EC2project-1.md](EC2/EC2project-1.md)